 That’s why we’ve tapped into the power of artificial intelligence (AI) for our online investigative tools.
 With Hanzo Dynamic Investigator, we gather basic information about a plaintiff and then put our AI to work, letting it scour the internet to identify every social media profile—not to mention blog or website or other content—associated with that specific person.
 From there, our software can sift through those pages, using keywords and wildcards to identify potentially relevant posts for your attention.

 That means you can see where a plaintiff traveled and everything she posted (again, publicly) while she was there.
 You can see when her posts included key search terms (like “hip” or “pain” or “ski”) that may be related to her claims.
 And you have the dates of postings at your fingertips, enabling you to quickly determine if the statute of limitations has lapsed.

 That gives you the ammunition you need to get frivolous cases knocked out early, interrupting the bandwagon effect before it gets truly rolling.
-That can greatly reduce your client’s liability, reigning in the size of a global settlement and eliminating unnecessary motion practice and discovery expenses along the way.
+That can greatly reduce your client’s liability, rein in the size of a global settlement and eliminate unnecessary motion practice and discovery expenses along the way.

 The bottom line is this: you don’t have to stand idly by, waiting to see how a particular MDL will unfold.